How To Decorate A Small Room

 • a large stack of books

-• a drink table
+• drink tables

 • floating shelves